WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Malvika-Sharan/Weekly-Meetings.md

 #### Who did you help this week?
 - AM and KW in discussing job ads, TPS strategy
 - GA in reviewing GSoC issue for interested candidates
-- Chatted with L about community management, and scheduled a meeting for next week
+- Chatted with LC about community management, and scheduled a meeting for next week
 - IKG in discussing and opening a PR on case study (Ethical Research workflow)

+KW: SO helpful!

 #### Who helped you this week?
 - ABL in advertising Book Dash internally
 - AM formatting the first draft of TPS fellow JD
 - EK and BA in delivering the workshop at CW21, CW21 attendees to join for a touch base

-- Newsletter with project info
+KW: Awesome :stars:

 #### What did you achieve?
 - Coworking with ABL and AM on The Turing Way for internal engagement